mktamal/mktamal/README.md

 ## Hi there 👋
+I am <b>Mahmud Khalil Al-Tamal</b>.
+I'm currently working on Mobile Development and Web App Development.
+As a mobile app developer I use Flutter which is a framework for cross-platform native app development and I love it.
+For App Development, I use .Net Core MVC.

 <!--
 **mktamal/mktamal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.